dw-jet/tech-writing-samples/src/gradient-border.md

 ## <a id="add-padding"></a>Add padding

-Now, show the gradient by adding padding to the link block.
+Show the gradient by adding padding to the link block.

 1. Open **Style panel** > **Spacing**
 2. Set the same padding on all four sides